-Snapchat's Pride 2019 Lenses Will Put A Rainbow Twist On Your Snap Story
+Snapchat's New Pride Lenses Will Give Your Story A Rainbow Makeover

 It's officially Pride Month, y'all, and there are so many ways to celebrate.
 LGBTQ people and allies can attend Pride events, eat and shop at places that support the LGBTQ community, and watch or listen to media made by and featuring LGBTQ people.
 But Pride celebrations don't have to be limited to what you do IRL — in fact, Snapchat wants to make it just as easy to show your support for the LGBTQ community in the digital world and on your social media platforms.
 Some of Snapchat's Pride 2019 Lenses will digitally transform iconic landmarks in the U.S. to a Pride-themed color scheme, while others will let you give your Snaps a rainbow makeover.